cugos/cugos.github.com/meetings/_posts/2015-06-17-cugos_monthly.markdown

 Videos from the conference are at their [website](www.stateofthemap.us).

-Sam Matthews took really good notes at the event see them here:
+Sam Matthews took really good notes at the event see them here: [MapSam] (http://mapsam.com/posts/sotm2015/)

 Isabel focused on how maps can help community health organizations.
 There was a lot of representation from government bodies.
 There was a lot of focus on humanitarian and disaster response space.
 Not a lot in the development and health space.
 The Global Development Lab was really exciting to hear about.
 Their job is geo-analysis for development programming.
 Quality and completeness of data is a challenge across the board.
 Let's work to solve that.
 Wherever the conference is next year, you can volunteer and go for free.
 Which is amazing.
 There are a lot resources for first time contributors (mapgive.gov).
 The Red Cross + Spatial Dev are building Open Map Kit, which lowers barriers to contributions from the field.
 Really exciting way to engage/fill in the map.